raphait/kotlin-functional-kubs/README.md

 $ git clone https://github.com/raphait/kotlin-functional-kubs.git
 ```

 We recommend installing [IntelliJ IDEA](https://kotlinlang.org/docs/tutorials/getting-started.html) to modify the code.
 You should be able to open the project in IntelliJ and build and run the tests.
+If you want to use another editor, that's totally fine too.
+It's possible to build and test the project using gradle on the command line.

 Once you have the repo cloned, cd to the project directory and run:
 ```